rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzureNative.md

 ### manageddisk
 Retrieves an Azure Native Managed Disk that refers to the block storage designed to be used with Azure Virtual Machines.
 Some examples are: ultra disks, premium solid-state drives (SSD), standard SSDs, and standard hard disk drives (HDD).
 For more information, see https://docs.microsoft.com/en-us/azure/virtual-machines/managed-disks-overview.

-- There is a single argument of type System.String.
+- There are 2 arguments.
+    - azureManagedDiskRubrikId - System.String: Rubrik ID of the Azure Managed Disk.
+    - includeSecurityMetadata - System.Boolean: Filter to include the security metadata.
 - Returns AzureNativeManagedDisk.
 ### manageddisks
 Retrieves a paginated list of all Azure Native Managed Disks.

-- There are 7 arguments.
+- There are 8 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that come after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.